Skip to content

 Château Lacanaud's Périgord Noir setting delivers the kind of lush, layered natural landscape that bohemian weddings thrive in.
 Oak forests, river valleys, formal gardens, and lakeside areas create multiple outdoor zones where ceremonies and gatherings can move freely between wild and cultivated spaces.
 The woodland paths invite guests to explore between events, and the estate's lakes provide reflective backdrops for ceremonies that feel connected to the natural world.
 For boho couples drawn to nature-rich settings, the Dordogne countryside here provides a depth of landscape that more manicured properties cannot offer.

 The infinity pool adds a contemporary gathering point for the morning after, and 12 bedrooms keep your closest group together for the full weekend.
-The estate's Google rating of 5.0 reflects a consistently welcoming experience.
 The Périgord Noir is also one of France's richest food landscapes, with truffle markets, foie gras producers, and Bergerac vineyards within easy reach, giving couples who value locally sourced, artisan food the ingredients for a menu that reflects the bohemian philosophy of living close to the earth.
 Bergerac Airport is within easy distance.

 Why We Love It